a-shestakov/a-shestakov.github.io/index.md

 ![alt text](studio-screen.png  "Logo Title Text 1")

-This thing consists of 27 different layers.
+This thing consists of 27 layers.
 It even supports varying shadow intensity that depends on item color.
 In total, this editor requires *about 1000 image files, all of them generated from a 2GB PSB source*.
 I wrote a suite of **Photoshop scripts** that created images for the main view, the previews and the opacity masks.

 ![alt text](editor.png  "Editor")